-If you’re already producing like a pro, then you’ve probably already heard of stems and have been using them in software.
+If you’re already producing like a pro, then you’ve probably already heard of stems.
+Maybe you have been using them in software for a while.
 But what’s the difference between stems and tracks?
 Could you define what is a stem in music production?

 This article should make the world of stems a little clearer, as well as explaining what the benefits of stems are, how to export stems and how to get music stems online.

 Stems are incredibly useful in audio production, giving producers way more flexibility in the editing and creative process.
 So, let’s get started!

 Essentially, they are fragments of a whole piece.
 They package together individual tracks i.e. snare drum or an individual vocal track (if there are two/three-layered voices singing the same line) into useful categorised files to create a piece of music.

 They are stereo recordings that mix multiple audio tracks and usually include the processing applied by mixing engineers (EQ, compression, time-based effects).
 It’s common for stem files to be grouped by musical instrument.
 For example stems often include drums, bass, guitar, vocals, and keys so groups of instruments.